 - Strictly Formula: As far as a Super Sentai parody could go, until story arcs were introduced.

 - "Super Sentai" Stance: Averted at first, but more experimented with as the art evolved beyond the stubby kid bodies.
-Lampshaded when they first meet the Go Go Riders:Fox: (laughing hard) These guys pose even more than us!
+Lampshaded when they first meet the Go Go Riders:Fox: (laughing hard) These guys pose harder than us!

 - Theme Naming: The original Combotrons are named after operating systems: